aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 At this point should enter Apple ID into Mac App Store and iCloud and get :

 - Airmail (setup is stored on iCloud)
+- Things
+- MindNode
+- ByWord
+- AdBlock (for Safari)

-- Transmit (version 4 bought through the App Store.
-Note that there is now a version 5)
+And possibly Transmit (version 4 bought through the App Store.
+Note that there is now a version 5) as well as the various cloud storages not already installed by brew (Box, OneDrive)

 ## Cloud setup